app-hibrida-wpf-aspnet-react-webview2

 The first step is to create our web application, which will serve as the user interface (UI).
 In this case, we will use React to build a simple application.

-To create the project, open a terminal in the root of the solution and run the following commands:
+To create the project, open a terminal at the solution’s root and run the following commands:

-Now let’s configure the React application to communicate properly with our backend.
+Now we are going to configure the React application to communicate correctly with our backend.

 To do this, create a .env file in the ClientReact directory and add the following configuration: